 Dr. Simon Sung Jin is an associate professor and department chair of MIS in the College of Management at Metropolitan State University.
 He earned his doctorate degree from the SUNY at Buffalo, and MS degrees from Korea University and the SUNY at Buffalo.
 His research interests are in the field of Information Privacy, Business Analytics, and IT innovation Adoption & Implementation.
 Recently, his interests have merged to information privacy issues in the context of social media focusing on privacy concerns.
 His academic work has been published in a number of international journals, conferences, and book chapters.
 Also, he is the recipient of several grants from the University as well as external agencies, including National Research Foundation of Korea, and the Ministry of Trade, Industry & Energy of Korea.

-Dr. Ismail Bile Hassan is an Assistant Professor and Internship Program Director at the Department of Computer Science and Cybersecurity, Metropolitan State University, Saint Paul, Minnesota, USA.
+Dr. Ismail Bile Hassan is an Associate Professor and Internship Program Director at the Department of Computer Science and Cybersecurity, Metropolitan State University, Saint Paul, Minnesota, USA.
 He received his PhD in Information System from the Universiti Putra Malaysia and MSc. in Information Technology Management from the University Technology Malaysia in 2017 and 2011 respectively.
 He has published a journal, book chapters and conference proceedings in the areas of information system, knowledge management and data science.
 His research interests include e-health adoption, knowledge sharing, data science education, data mining, and e-government.